 Reserve a spot for Santa’s sleigh

 Parking is important, especially if it’s limited (or your house is on a hill).
 Ask your Santa if they need a space reserved for them.
-One great method: Have someone park in Santa’s spot, then right before he arrives, pull the car out and leave a sign that says “Reserved for Santa.”
+One great method is to have someone park in Santa’s spot, then pull the car out right before he arrives and leave a sign that says “Reserved for Santa.”

 Prepare your seating arrangements